 One of the jobs of a good designer is to fight cliché—and few spaces carry as much preconceived baggage as a cannabis dispensary.
 Nina Grondin, cofounder of Chicago-based hospitality design firm Curioso, knows this firsthand.
 Her studio sidestepped the hazy, green-neon vibes associated with even medical cannabis shops in developing the high-design space at Seven Point, a dispensary that opened in 2016 in the Chicago suburb of Oak Park.

 It’s one of several of Nina’s designs that subvert convention while still prizing experience, including a baseball-inspired hotel situated mere yards from one of the world’s most hallowed ballparks.
 We caught up with Nina to discuss her approach, how she pivoted from finance to design, and why faddish design is anti-sustainability.

-You cofounded Curioso about six years ago.
+You cofounded Curioso about seven years ago.
 How has the industry changed since then?

 I think that unique, interesting, and memorable design has become much more democratic.
 Good design is no longer reserved only for four- or five-star properties.
 You can find motor lodges on the side of the road that are really thoughtfully designed and provide an interesting experience.
 That’s something I’ve been personally really excited about.
 There’s so much more of a focus on design and it’s really becoming much more for everyone.

 Everyone is looking for that unique experience, and that’s something that we’ve seen brands struggle with: How do we maintain our ethos and grow and keep our standards, but make sure everyone gets a really unique experience wherever they go?
 We’re definitely much more in the boutique and lifestyle world.
 We actually don’t do too much work with the larger brands like IHG, Hilton, Marriott, or—if we do—we work on one-off projects that are more lifestyle-focused.